-Reading 1 Corinthians 4:1, I was struck by the phrase ‘the secret things of God’.
-It reminded me of Deuteronomy 29:29, where Moses makes reference to God’s ‘secret things’.
-The Bible provides us with all we need to know in life.
-However, there is much we are not meant to know.
+1 Corinthians 4:1 mentions ‘the secret things of God’, which reminds me of Deuteronomy 29:29, where Moses makes reference to God’s ‘secret things’.
+The Bible provides us with all we need to know.
+However, there’s somethin we’re not meant to know.
 Secrets known only to God.
 We have all we need to lead a godly life.
 The rest is His.
-We can trust Him with those ‘secret things’.
-Agreed?

-I love the story of the prophet Elijah and that widow from the town of Zarephath, located in a coastal region of Phoenicia, northwest of Jerusalem.
-Elijah has been cared for by God, fed by ravens bringing food to him by the Kerith Ravine, until its river runs dry.
-God tells him to head up to ungodly Phoenicia, where He has commanded a widow to provide food and beverage for him.
+I love the story of the prophet Elijah and that widow from the town of Zarephath of Phoenicia.
+Elijah’s cared for by God, fed by ravens until its river runs dry.
+God tells him to head up to Phoenicia, where He commands a widow to provide food for him.
 Situated in the center of Baal worship, a false god if there ever was one.
 Known for exporting oil and flour.
-Both big cash crops.
-Also, the home of Queen Jezebel, who despised anyone or anything having to do with the One True God, Yahweh.
-Great place to hang out, Elijah!
+Big cash crops.
+Also, the home of Queen Jezebel, who despises all who worship the One True God, Yahweh.
+Great place, Elijah!

 Even in Zarephath, food and water run out.
-Baal must be angry or too lazy to provide for his worshippers!
-Death is stalking at the city gates.
-This poor widow has a few sticks and a bit of flour and oil for one last meal for her son and herself.
+Death stalks at the city gates.
+This poor widow has a bit of flour and oil for one last meal for her son and herself.
 That’s it.
-Soon the grim reaper will make his appearance.
+Soon the grim reaper will harvest them.

-Prayer: Lord, we choose to believe you.
-And know that in your hands, we will be provided for.
+Lord, we choose to trust you.
 In Jesus’ name.
 Amen.